AdrianLC/sublime-text-virtualenv/README.md

 Manage your virtualenvs directly from Sublime Text __3__.

+## Disclaimer: Not Maintained

+**I cannot maintain this project anymore since I stopped using Sublime Text.
+If you're interested on taking over reach out and we can discuss.**

 ## Features

 - __Reusable build system__.
 Execute code with a virtualenv without